 On long road trip the kids do get bored at some point so make sure to have some travel games for them, some colouring books and perhaps some other toys that are easy to take with and are age appropriate.

 Road trip essentials for safety

-Certain things you have to have in your car to enjoy a safe road trip and you can’t find these easily on the road.
+Certain things you have to have in your car to ensure a safe road trip and you can’t find these easily on the road.

 - a blanket for in case you’re travelling in winter time and your car breaks down and you need to wait for assistance,

 - a First Aid Kit,

 - some extra petrol for in case you might run out (rule of thumb: fill up once the tank is half empty if you drive cross country in countries like South Africa, Namibia or Botswana).

-- Please also always have at least 10 liters of drinking water.
+- Please also always have at least 10 litres of drinking water.

-A camera to make sure you snap all those wonderful moments
+A camera to make sure you snap all those wonderful road trip moments